commercialhaskell/stack/doc/topics/nix_integration.md

 ### Supporting both Nix and non-Nix developers

-With Nix integration enabled in Stack's YAML configuration file, every developer of your project needs to have Nix installed, but the developer also gets all external libraries automatically.
+With Nix integration enabled in Stack's configuration file, every developer of your project needs to have Nix installed, but the developer also gets all external libraries automatically.

 Julien Debon of Tweag has published a [blog post][tweag-blog-post] on